Corporate Sustainability Policy

 Download policy for Forestry

 The fossil fuel sector is responsible for the provision of power and fuel across the globe, playing an essential role in the world economy.
 However, fossil fuel activities contribute to climate change.
+This policy was updated in February 2021.

 Download policy for Fossil Fuel